 The first step toward building a positive work culture is filling your organization with the right kind of people from the beginning.

-When hiring, you should consider whether or not job applicants are motivated by the kind of growth and opportunities you can offer (rather than big salaries and vacation time) and if they're passionate about the same mission and goals that your organization is all about.
+When hiring, you should consider whether or not job applicants are motivated by the kind of growth and opportunities you can offer (rather than big salaries and vacation time) and if they're passionate about the same mission and goals your organization is about.